The 51 best superhero movies ever made

 Like the Westerns of yesteryear, the superhero genre has dominated multiplexes for nearly two decades now.
 The heroes from the MCU and DCU, as well as the more independent supes (we’re looking at you, Spawn), have legions of fans around the world, and thousands turn out annually to see their favorite comic characters make the leap from the page to the silver screen.

 Of course, that’s not why you’re here, is it?
-You’re here because you just watched the new MCU movie, Deadpool & Wolverine, and you want to know how it ranks among the best superhero movies of all time.
+You’re here because you want to know what we think are the best superhero movies of all time.
 Well, you were right to come to us; other movie sites can’t be trusted, especially that one… you know the one.

 Anyway, paranoid rants aside, you’re in the right place!
 The Dexerto team loves watching films featuring men and women in tight latex AND we’ve got a list of the best superhero movies as well which now includes Deadpool’s latest adventure.